kriarun/ansible-lab/docs/how-to/add-a-role.md

 - Keep installer source details in the software catalog, not in the role.
 - Prefer `install_from_catalog.yml` unless there is a clear reason not to.
-- Keep role names aligned with the package variable they consume, for example `maven` and `maven_packages`.
+- Keep role names aligned with the package variable they consume, for example `git` and `git_packages`.
 - If you add a Windows role with machine-level environment settings, consider whether `machine_configuration` should remain separate from the software-install role.